Small value probabilities for supercritical branching processes with immigration: Introduction and main results

-Our main result of this paper is the following small value probabilities for $\cW$, which can be expressed as weighted summation of an infinite independent sequence of $W$'s, see \eqref{identity}. \begin{thm} \quad Assume the condition (\ref{XYlog}) holds.
+Our main result of this paper is the following small value probabilities for $\cW$, which can be expressed as weighted summation of an infinite independent sequence of $W$'s, see~(\ref{identity}). \begin{theorem} Assume the condition (\ref{XYlog}) holds.

-(a) If $p_0=0$ and $0<q_0<1$, then
+\textup{(a)} If $p_0=0$ and $0<q_0<1$, then

-(b) If $p_0=0$, $q_0=0$ and $p_1>0$, then
+\textup{(b)} If $p_0=0$, $q_0=0$ and $p_1>0$, then

-with $K=\inf\{n:q_n>0\}$.
+with $K=\inf\{n\dvtx q_n>0\}$.

-(c) If $p_0=0$, $q_0=0$ and $p_1=0,$ then
+\textup{(c)} If $p_0=0$, $q_0=0$ and $p_1=0$, then

-with $\beta$ being defined as in Theorem \ref{THM}(b).
+with $\beta$ being defined as in Theorem \ref{THM}\textup{(b)}.

-(d) If $p_0>0$, then
+\textup{(d)} If $p_0>0$, then